-Welcome to Holmes County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Holmes County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Holmes County is located in the Mississippi Delta Region of Mississippi.
 Holmes County was created by an act of the Legislature on 19 February 1832.
 Since Governor Scott opposed the creation of the new county, a two-thirds vote of the Legislature was needed for approval.